NERSC/spack-infrastructure/docs/spack_training.rst

     /global/homes/s/siddiq90/spack-infrastructure/spack/share/spack/modules/cray-sles15-zen3/papi:
     6.0.0.1-cce-13.0.2  6.0.0.1-gcc-11.2.0  6.0.0.1-gcc-11.2.0-cuda

-Let's change the directory path such that modulefiles are not inside the root of spack project and is easy to remember.
-For this exercise let's generate the modulefiles in your **$HOME/spack-infrastructure/modules**.
+Let's change the directory path such that modulefiles are not inside Spack's root directory and they are easy to remember.
+For this exercise let's generate the modulefiles in your ``$HOME/spack-infrastructure/modules`` directory.

 .. code-block:: yaml
     :linenos: